Resources

 Goals, objectives, and emphasis of the programs:

 The graduate program in Human Factors and Applied Cognition (HFAC) provides instruction and research training (MA and PhD) for students wishing to pursue careers in the academic, public, and private sectors.
 Certificate programs in usability and transportation human factors are also offered.
 Across all areas, a strong emphasis is placed on students developing a good understanding of cognitive theory, acquiring advanced methodological and statistical skills, and learning how to apply these tools to real-world human factors problems.
-The program emphasizes three primary areas: human factors, applied cognition, and neuroergonomics.
+The program emphasizes several areas, including general topics in human factors and applied cognition, neuroergonomics, human-machine teaming, and robotics.

 Number of degrees granted during last 3 years: